If you are thinking of a tummy tuck or liposuction, it might seem that they are poles apart in terms of downtime, scarring and price.

 You can download our guide with frequently asked questions about tummy tucks here.

-If you have any questions our Director, Jonathan Staiano is on LIVE on Facebook at 7 o’clock every Tuesday evening, so feel free to drop in.
+If you have any questions our Director, Jonathan Staiano is on LIVE o Facebook at 7 o’clock every Tuesday evening, so feel free to drop in.

-To see further examples of Jonathan’s work and testimonials from patients check out our Tummy Tuck page.
+To see further examples of our work and reviews from patients check out our Tummy Tuck page.